fpigerre/ArenaAPI/README.md

 ===========

 ArenaAPI is a Bukkit framework designed to make creating arenas in other plugins easy.
+Java documentation for this API can be found on [psgs' site](http://psgs.tk/arenaapi).

 There are two ways you can incorporate this API in your own code.